-Workers’ comp benefits help disabled employees pay for their bills during those times they can’t work.
+Workers’ comp benefits help disabled employees pay for their bills and medical care while they’re recovering from injury or sickness.
 But in most cases, it’s not enough to cover all of their expenses.
-That’s why the thought of having to pay taxes on it bothers most beneficiaries.
+That’s why the thought of having to pay taxes on workers comp bothers most beneficiaries.

-In general, workers’ comp is NOT taxable both on the federal and state level.
-This includes lost wages benefits, medical benefits, and even benefits paid to your dependents.
-But if on top of those you’re also receiving Social Security Disability Benefits (SSDI) or Supplemental Security Income (SSI), you might be required to pay taxes on a portion of your workers’ comp.
+In general, workers’ compensation benefits are NOT taxable both on the federal and state level.
+This includes lost wages benefits, payments for medical care, and even survivor benefits paid to dependents.
+But if on top of those you’re also receiving Social Security Disability Benefits (SSDI) or Supplemental Security Income (SSI), you might be required to pay taxes on a portion of your workers’ compensation.

-When Can You Receive Both Workers Comp and SSDI?
+When Can You Receive Both Workers Comp and Social Security Benefits?

-There’s no law that says you can’t receive SSDI or SSI if you’re already receiving workers comp.
+There’s no law that says you can’t receive social security benefits if you’re already receiving workers comp.
 So if you’re eligible for both, then you should be able to receive them concurrently.

 Since workers comp is administered on a state level, the eligibility requirements can vary.
 But in general, you can only claim workers’ compensation if your injury is work-related.
 Some states also require that your injury must be the fault of your employer.
 Though if you live in states like Florida, you can claim workers comp regardless of who’s at fault.

-Social security benefits on the other hand are funded by the federal government.
+Social security benefits, on the other hand, are funded by the federal government.
 So the rules on eligibility are the same all over the country.
-Basically, you can only claim SSDI if:
+Basically, you can only claim social security disability benefits if:

 - you have paid enough social security taxes